HeikoMamerow/wp-env-port-stamp/README.md

 ## Background

-If you work with different docker environments at the same time you need to manage the ports. *wp-env* uses port 8888 by default.
-If this port is already in use by another project then you have a problem.
-But the solution is easy: Just change the ports.
+If you are working with different Docker environments at the same time, you need to manage the ports. *wp-env* uses port 8888 by default.
+If this port is already used by another project, you have a problem.
+But the solution is simple: just change the ports.

-*wp-env-port-stamp* generates every time a new port address - more or less - randomly.
-When the package is called, it creates a file *.wp-env.json* in the directory where it was called.
-With this *.wp-env.json* file you can customize the WordPress installation.
-In our case dynamic rendered port numbers.
+*wp-env-port-stamp* generates a new port address - more or less - randomly.
+When the package is called, the following happens:

+* It checks if a file *.wp-env.json* exists in the executing directory.
+* If so, only the two ports are set or changed.
+The other values remain untouched.
+* If no, a new file is created.

-The port number will be generated from the current JavaScript date - the time in milliseconds since the ECMAScript epoch.
-We take the last 4 numbers of this time as the port number.
-This solution my not be perfekt but good enough for your daily local web development with a handful docker instances. :-)
+The port number is generated from the current JavaScript date - the time in milliseconds since the ECMAScript epoch.
+We take the last digits of this time as the port number.
+This number is somewhere between 1 and 65535.
+There is also a filter that prevents commonly used port numbers (e.g. 8888) from being used.

+My solution may not be perfect, but it is good enough for daily local web development with a handful of Docker instances :-)

 ## Install/Remove